Temmarie/books_api/README.md

-# SHOES API
+# BOOKS API

 A RESTFUL API built with Ruby on Rails.
 Its uses BCrypt and JWT gems to implement Authentication & Authorization.
 It performs CRUD operations on the various resources it serves.

 ## About this API

-This API is built as the back end for a mobile web application [Geeks Read](https://github.com/Temmarie/Readit) built with React on the front end and is separately deployed to Firebase.
+This API is built as the back end for a mobile web application [Geeks Read](https://github.com/Temmarie/Find-Books) built with React on the front end and is separately deployed to Firebase.

 ## End Points

-There are a couple of endpoints exposed by this api and can be accessed online using `https://dem-shoes.herokuapp.com/` as the base Url.
+There are a couple of endpoints exposed by this api and can be accessed online using `http://localhost:3004s/` as the base Url.

 ### POST Endpoints